MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/core-auth-readme.md

 ms.service: core
 ---

-# Azure Core Authentication client library for JavaScript - Version 1.3.2
+# Azure Core Authentication client library for JavaScript - version 1.3.2

 The `@azure/core-auth` package provides core interfaces and helper methods for authenticating with Azure services using Azure Active Directory and other authentication schemes common across the Azure SDK.
 As a "core" library, it shouldn't need to be added as a dependency to any user code, only other Azure SDK libraries.